What does an audio interface do? That’s a loaded baked potato, but great question nonetheless!

 You may have been like me and thought to yourself, “What the heck is an audio interface?”
 The term sounds really intimidating, at least for me it did.

 It was Spring of 2006, and I wanted to get into recording.
 I took an electronic music course and had a lot of fun with it, while also learning about all kinds of weird terminology.
 Wait just kidding I didn’t learn anything.
 Lol.

-I mostly just got by that semester, while still making some decent music.
+I mostly just got by that semester, while still making some good music.
 The problem was that I didn’t utilize all of the tools that my professor asked.
-Thus, I got a C instead of an A or B.
+Thus, I got a C instead of an A or B. Whomp.

-A number of years later, I contacted that same professor to ask him some advice on how to hook up a MIDI device to my computer.
+A number of years later, I contacted that same professor from school to ask him some advice on how to hook up a MIDI device to my computer.
 What is MIDI?

 He suggested an Audio Interface.
 What?
 “It’s a device meant to convert digital sound into analog, and vice versa.”
 Huh?
-“It’s a soundcard.”
+“It’s an external soundcard.”
 What?